instana/openapi/spec/descriptions/tagSyntheticResults.md

    The following metrics are only available for the HTTPAction type Synthetic Tests: synthetic.metricsBlocking (bytes), synthetic.metricsDns (bytes), synthetic.metricsConnect (bytes), synthetic.metricsSsl (bytes), synthetic.metricsSending (bytes), synthetic.metricsWaiting (bytes), and synthetic.metricsReceiving (bytes).

+   The metric synthetic.customMetrics (list of custom metrics and values) is only available for SSLCertificate tests.

    The metric synthetic.tags adds the latest list of custom properties to the response.

 2. *aggregation* Depending on the selected metric, different aggregations are available e.g., SUM, MEAN, P90 (90th percentile), DISTINCT_COUNT, and MAX.
 MAX is only allowed for synthetic.tags.